alphagov/notifications-net-client/DOCUMENTATION.md

 #### olderThanId (optional)

-Input the ID of a received text message into this argument.
-If you use this argument, the method returns the next 250 received text messages older than the given ID.
+Input the ID of a notification into this argument to return the next 250 received notifications older than the given ID.
 For example:

 ```csharp
 olderThanId: "740e5834-3a29-46b4-9a6f-16142fde533a"